-The MHA will reissue a voucher to Families where the voucher has been terminated due to lack of funding only when funding is restored to levels adequate to support the resumption of additional HAP payments.
-The MHA will do so by the participants admittance dated (original lease date) beginning with the most recent admittance date to oldest admittance date.
-Families that were in the VASH program will be reissued vouchers based on admittance date first, pending the approval of the Veteran Affairs.
-Families that fit in at least one of the categories at the time of termination will be reissued vouchers based on the admittance date before Families that did not fit in any of the categories.
+- A. MHA will reissue a voucher to Families where the voucher has been terminated due to lack of funding only when funding is restored to levels adequate to support the resumption of additional HAP payments. - B. The MHA will do so by the participants admittance dated (original lease date) beginning with the most recent admittance date to oldest admittance date. - C. Families that were in the VASH program will be reissued vouchers based on admittance date first, pending the approval of the Veteran Affairs. - D. Families that fit in at least one of the categories at the time of termination will be reissued vouchers based on the admittance date before Families that did not fit in any of the categories.

-C. NOTICE OF DENIAL/TERMINATION
+12.5 NOTICE OF DENIAL/TERMINATION

-If MHA decides to terminate assistance to the family, MHA must give the family written notice which states:

-- The reason(s) for the proposed termination; - The effective date of the proposed termination;

-- The family's right, if they disagree, to request an Informal Hearing to be held before termination of assistance; - The date by which a request for an informal hearing must be received by MHA.

-Tenants whose voucher is referred to MHA by a special program and remains part of that program may not be granted an appeal for the termination of assistance if the termination is directed by the administration of the special program.
+- A. If MHA decides to deny/terminate assistance to the family, MHA must give the family written notice which states: - (1) The reason(s) for the proposed denial/termination; - (2) The effective date of the proposed termination; - (3) The family's right, if they disagree, to request an informal review/hearing to be held before termination of assistance: - (4) The date by which a request for an informal review/hearing must be received by MHA. - B. Tenants whose voucher is referred to MHA by a special program and remains part of that program may not be granted an appeal for the termination of assistance if the termination is directed by the administration of the special program.

-D. OWNER DISAPPROVAL AND RESTRICTION
+12.6 OWNER DISAPPROVAL AND RESTRICTION